 Different people will respond to hybrid and remote working models in different ways.
 Managers will need to be flexible in identifying which employees require more hands-on support, and which feel fulfilled taking on more responsibility and cutting down on communication time.

 Recognition plays an important role in employee engagement strategies.
-The challenge that many organisations face when building their engagement strategy is that the framework that they usually use to recognise employee achievement has now changed.
+The challenge that many organizations face when building their engagement strategy is that the framework that they usually use to recognize employee achievement has now changed.
 Sales targets are more difficult to meet.
 Customer service teams are under intense pressure to retain clients.
 Everywhere employees are faced with doing more with fewer resources.
-Rather than waiting for performance levels to return, organisations may need to reframe how they recognise, and celebrate, achievement in line with the current situation.
+Rather than waiting for performance levels to return, organizations may need to reframe how they recognize, and celebrate, achievement in line with the current situation.

 4. Ensuring inclusivity, no matter where people work

 A sense of belonging is a key component of engagement.
 As a growing number of businesses adopt all-remote or hybrid working models, it’s important to ensure that employees feel included and supported, no matter where they choose to work.
 Organizations will need to design inclusive employee engagement activities and structures that ensure people don’t feel discriminated against as a result of choosing to work remotely.

 The relationship between organizations and their employees has never faced as much disruption as it does today.
 However, this shouldn’t undermine a sound employee engagement strategy.
 The foundations and principles of managing engagement effectively remain the same.
 They just matter even more.